blankenshipj15/NRE7203/documentation/index.rst

 .. only:: html

-This will serve as the central documentation hub for class projects performed during NRE7203 at Georgia Tech with Professor Kotlyar.
+This page contains the documentation for class projects performed during NRE7203 at Georgia Tech with Professor Kotlyar.

 .. toctree::